|Buddhist Sanshin with 8 Immortals!

 and his exposed foot is bare.
 Behind him is a table laden with books (scriptures) and a Chinese-style decorative stone.

-icons of Dok-seong or Lonely Saint (one of Sakyamuni Buddha's disciples, popular folk-spirit in Korea).
-This figure has
+of icons of Dok-seong or Lonely Saint (one of Sakyamuni Buddha's disciples, popular folk-spirit in Korea).
+This figure

-not only the very long white eyebrows indicating extended age and wisdom common to both figures, but also a thin white
+has not only the very long white eyebrows indicating extended age and wisdom common to both figures, but also a thin

 very-heavily-conflated characteristics of Dokseong.
 In fact he would be iconographically identified as a Dokseong if only